deltachat/deltachat-pages/_posts/2019-03-14-oauth2release.md

 any reply you get to a chat message that you previously sent to a regular-email user.

-## Improved automatic configuration with providers, reduced message size
+## Better automatic provider configuration, reduced message size, ...

 In our never-ending quest of making things work out of the box we fixed issues with several providers, among them